 The Student Issues Committee or appropriate supervisor will conduct an investigation of the student’s complaint.
-A written response to the student’s formal complaint will be mailed directly to the address that the student listed on the complaint form no later than twenty (20) days from the date the complain form was received in the office of the Vice President of Student Success.
+A written response to the student’s formal complaint will be mailed directly to the address that the student listed on the complaint form no later than twenty (20) days from the date the complain form was received in the Dean of Student Success.

 All decisions of the Student Issues Committee may be appealed to the Vice President of Instruction except in the case of an appeal for sanctions invoked as a result of a violation(s) of the Student Code of Conduct.
 Appeals of sanctions are subject to the guidelines established under the Student Discipline Procedure (6.215P).
 The request for an appeal to the Vice President of Instruction must be received, in writing, within ten (10) days of the student receiving the decision of the Committee.
 The following will be considered grounds for appeal: (A) A procedural error or irregularity which materially affected the decision.
 (B) New evidence of a substantive nature not previously available at the time of the hearing that would have materially affected the decision.
 (C) Demonstrated bias on the part of the Committee or supervisor that materially affected the decision.
 Evidence of bias must be included with the appeal.

-Appeals of decisions made by a supervisor should be submitted to the office of the Vice President of Student Success.
+Appeals of decisions made by a supervisor should be submitted to the Dean of Student Success.
 The request for an appeal of the decision of a College supervisor must be received, in writing, within (10) ten days of the student receiving the decision.
 Appeals of management decisions are subject to the same criteria as those outlined for appeals of decisions made by the Student Issues Committee.
-The Vice President of Student Success will forward the appeal to the appropriate administrator who will determine whether or not the criteria for an appeal has been met.
+The Dean of Student Success will forward the appeal to the appropriate administrator who will determine whether or not the criteria for an appeal has been met.

 If the criteria for an appeal is met, a written response from the Vice President of Instruction or the appointed administrator will be mailed to the student no later than fifteen (15) days from the date the petition was received.